 - Relieve pain from a variety of causes.

 - Reduce anxiety and ease depression by supporting the body’s production of natural feel-good chemicals such as serotonin, dopamine and anandamide.

 CBD can also support cognitive functioning and memory as well as the cardiovascular and digestive systems.

 These documented properties of CBD can help breast cancer survivors cope with common post-treatment issues with pain, as well as neurological and circulatory problems.
 CBD’s effects on mood and memory can also help survivors manage anxiety, brain fog and depression.

 How Can Breast Cancer Survivors Take CBD?

+Smoking whole cannabis or vaping cannabis concentrate with high CBD content can provide relief, but so can CBD-infused edibles, tinctures and even topical ointments.
 Whatever products you choose, it’s wise to start with small doses and gradually increase the amount until you reach the desired effect.

 Today, more people are surviving breast cancer than ever before, but survival can bring challenges of its own.
 With an array of documented benefits for both mind and body, CBD can help breast cancer survivors thrive after treatment ends.